 Learning how to be safe out on the road is a critical skill for all kids, regardless of what type of road user they eventually become.
 From the backseat of a car, children aren’t exposed directly to what it takes to be safe drivers, bicyclists, transit users, or pedestrians on our roads.
 With the traffic garden, they get the benefit of practicing in a calm environment without any vehicles around.
 They can build confidence in their spatial awareness and navigation, build bonds with other children, and become empowered to move in a way they enjoy.
 They (and the adults who accompany them) are also exposed to what our transportation future can look like, exploring questions such as: what if we added more green space, or opened this space to just people on foot and on bikes, or built another road here?
 Most importantly, they have fun while using it!

-Where Can I Find Arlington’s First Traffic Garden?
+Where Can I Find Traffic Gardens in Arlington?

 Can I Build My Own Traffic Garden?